Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-sequencer-registry/README.md

 Hooks:

 The `sov-sequencer-registry` module does not expose any call messages, and rollup users cannot directly modify the state of the sequencer.
-Instead, the module provides hooks that can be inserted at various points in the logic of the rollup's state transition function.
-The module supports the following hooks:

-1. `lock`: Locks the sequencer bond.
-1. `next_sequencer`: Returns the next sequencer address.
-Since currently only a centralized sequencer is supported, this hook always returns the same value, which is the registered sequencer's address.
-1. `reward`: Unlocks the sequencer bond, possibly with an additional tip.

-If a sequencer misbehaves, the `reward` hook is never called, and the bond remains locked indefinitely.
+Instead, the module implements `ApplyBlobHooks` trait.